marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 This is independent of implementation focus and follows YANG-Push {{?RFC8641}} patterns:

 Controller-Initiated:
-- Controller establishes YANG-Push subscriptions to energy objects
+- Controller establishes YANG-Push subscriptions to Energy Objects
 - Device streams telemetry at specified intervals (periodic) or on change (event-driven)
 - Centralized monitoring policy management